kgxsz/devops-101/part-four/README.md

     |Job| package|
     |Source| packages|

-     **Note:** the `Pipeline` field can remain empty, and be careful to include the trailing 's' in 'packages' in the `Source` field.
+     **Note:** be careful to include the trailing 's' in 'packages' in the `Source` field.
 - don't forget to `Save`
-- you need to switch the order of the two tasks by clicking the arrow icon in the `order` column, ensure that the fetch artifact task comes first
+- you need to switch the order of the two tasks by clicking the arrow icon in the `order` column, ensure that the `Fetch Artifact` task comes first

-Now go and rerun the pipeline.
+This special task goes and grabs the artifact produced by the `package` stage's `package` job.
+In particular, it goes and grabs the `packages` directory within which we can find the two jars.
+Now go and run the pipeline.
 When it's complete, navigate to your S3 browser tab and take a look in the `devops-part-four` bucket.
 You should see the jars.

 #### Create the deploy stage
 We're finally in a position to deploy our application.
 But first, Let's think about what steps we need to take.